osu-mist/style-guides/OpenAPI.md

   description: Season of the term
   example: Winter
   enum: [Fall, Winter, Summer, Spring]

-termStartDate:
-  type: string
-  description: First day of classes in this term.
-Format is in YYYY-MM-DD
-  format: date
-  example: 2019-01-07
 ```

 However, if the value can be parsed differently than the expected type, or the string contains special characters, the value should be quoted.